2026-2027 Fulbright-Nehru International Education Administrators Award

-The Fulbright-Nehru International Education Administrators Seminar (IEAS) aims to provide Indian college and university administrators the opportunity to familiarize themselves with the U.S. higher education system.
+The Fulbright-Nehru International Education Administrators Award (IEA) aims to provide Indian college and university administrators with the opportunity to familiarize themselves with the U.S. higher education system.

-The two-week U.S. visit in March/April 2026 will enable participants to learn about various facets of U.S. higher education, including the types of institutions, accreditation, curriculum development, fund-raising, student services and international education on U.S. campuses, as well as share knowledge on Indian higher education.
+The two-week U.S. visit in April 2027 will enable participants to learn about various facets of U.S. higher education, including the types of institutions, accreditation, curriculum development, fundraising, student services and international education on U.S. campuses, as well as share knowledge on Indian higher education.
 Topics addressed during visits and meetings at select campuses and organizations will also include research collaborations, faculty and student exchanges, and study abroad.

-This seminar is designed for Indian college and university administrators with at least two years of experience in international program development and management at their institutions in India.
-Applicants must be middle to senior-level college or university administrators (vice-chancellors, deans, directors of international centers or offices, foreign student advisors, registrars etc.) who have substantial responsibility for enhancing the international dimension of their institutions and who wish to build capacity of their faculty and students through international collaborations and exchange and innovative curricular design.
+This award is designed for Indian college and university administrators with at least two years of experience in international program development and management at their institutions in India.
+Applicants must be middle to senior-level college or university administrators (vice-chancellors, deans, directors of international centers or offices, foreign student advisors, registrars, etc.) who have substantial responsibility for enhancing the international dimension of their institutions and who wish to strengthen the capacity of their faculty and students through international collaborations, exchange programs, and innovative curricular design.

-Selected participants will receive J-1 visa support, Accident and Sickness Program for Exchanges per U.S. Government guidelines, round-trip economy class air travel from India to the U.S., travel within the U.S., lodging and a per-diem.
-Dependents are not allowed to accompany during the seminar.
+Selected participants will receive J-1 visa support, Accident and Sickness Program for Exchanges per U.S. Government guidelines, round-trip economy class air travel from India to the U.S., travel within the U.S., lodging and a per diem.
+Dependents are not permitted to accompany participants during the award period.

 In addition to the General Prerequisites